 The district has established a systematic process to meet SB1108 qualifications.
 Approved resources at no cost to the employee are available for use in meeting this requirement.
 These resources are located on a link off the district homepage.
 The district will regularly send email notifications regarding SB1108 resources.
-A certificate of completion or district sign-in sheet must be provided to the Inservice Office for inservice points to be awarded.
-Contact the Inservice Office or ESE Department for additional information.
+Contact the ESE Department or Inservice Office for additional information.